Written By: Devin Golden

 In the early 2000s, crayon manufacturers refined their recipes when asbestos was discovered in their crayons.
 During this timespan, the EPA also expressed concern about asbestos contamination in gardening products containing vermiculite.
 Recently, traces of asbestos have been found in talc cosmetic products (baby powder, makeup and blush).

 In April 2019, the EPA established new regulations for asbestos.
 The agency must approve any company’s use on a case-by-case basis rather than listing specific uses that are permitted and those that are banned.
+These regulations still apply to all types aside from chrysotile asbestos, which is banned.
 Critics of the EPA’s new rules say the agency could be lenient, allowing for previously banned implementations of the substance.

 How Asbestos Causes Mesothelioma